Equipment Transport VehicleChange

 |Bought from a dealership||Bought from an individual||Bought from a business or a self-employed worker registered for the GST and QSTA business or self-employed worker that is registered for and collects the GST and QST.
 For more information, phone Revenu Québec.|

 You must also present the Consent of a Person Having Parental Authority (PDF, 123.4 ko) form completed by your father, mother or legal guardian.

 Phone us to find out what documents you must bring with you when registering the equipment transport vehicle.

-If you are an individual, the person representing you for the registration will need to provide the original of the Power of Attorney (PDF, 905 KB) form completed by you.
+If you are an individual, the person representing you for the registration will need to provide the original of the Power of Attorney (PDF, 181.5 ko) form completed by you.